Pope Innocent X: Other activities

-Olimpia Maidalchini
+Relationship with Olimpia Maidalchini

 Olimpia Maidalchini was married to Innocent X's late brother, and was believed to be his mistress because of her influence over him in matters of promotion and politics.
 This state of affairs was alluded to in the Encyclopædia Britannica 9th edition (1880):

 "Throughout his reign the influence exercised over him by Maidalchini, his deceased brother's wife, was very great, and such as to give rise to gross scandal, for which, however, there appears to have been no adequate ground....
 The avarice of his female counsellor gave to his reign a tone of oppression and sordid greed which probably it would not otherwise have shown, for personally he was not without noble and reforming impulses."

 German historian Leopold von Ranke concluded that she was not Innocent X's lover.